 Events should be booked 4-6 months in advance.
 Bookings are first-come, first-serve.

-EXPENSES: (Must be booked and paid in full at time of booking).
+EXPENSES: (Must be booked and paid in full at the time of booking).

 $500 for each day of appearances.
 (An “appearance” is any obligated appearance consisting of two hours or more).

-Sponsor dinner – no charge. ( I love sponsor dinners, so I’m happy to hang around with those who set up the appearance.)
+Sponsor dinner – no charge. ( I love sponsor dinners, so I’m happy to hang around with those who set up my appearance.)

 ADDS VALUE TO AN EVENT